• Menu

 Boutique Hotels in Vienna: Outro

-So, there you have it, my run down of cool hotels in Vienna.
-There is certainly no shortage of independent and unique establishments to lay one’s head down in, so I hope that at least one of these options has inspired you to get ahead with your hotel booking in Vienna.
+So, there you have it, my run down of the best boutique hotels in Vienna.
+There’s certainly no shortage of independent and unique establishments to lay one’s head down in, so I hope that at least one of these options has peaked your interest.
 If you liked this, then you’ll be glad to hear that my line in silly Vienna-related posts continues with a guide to which of Vienna’s art museums and galleries one should visit, if one was forced.
-Personally, I’d prioritize anything that exhibited all the terrible knock offs and copies from around the world – much like this revisionist Mona Lisa.
-Let’s call her ‘Mona Lara’.
-I’d pay for that.
+Personally, I’d prioritize anything that exhibited all the terrible knock offs and copies from around the world, much like this revisionist Mona Lisa.
+Let’s call her ‘Mona Lara’ – I’d pay for that.

 boutique hotels in vienna probably choose not to exhibit this terrible mona lisa knock off